Skip to content

 3. Seed static inputs

-fft seed demo --profile dev
+fft seed demo --env dev

 This materializes the CSV into the configured engine (DuckDB by default) using seed_users as the physical table.